ricardomaraschini/tagger/README.md

 Tagger allows administrators to Tag and mirror images locally within the cluster.
 You need to have an image registry running inside the cluster (or anywhere else) and ask `Tagger` to do the mirror.
-By doing so a copy of the remote image is going to be made into the internal registry and all Deployments leveraging such image will automatically start to use the mirrored copy.
+By doing so a copy of the remote image is going to be made into the mirror registry and all Deployments leveraging such image will automatically start to use the mirrored copy.

 ### Webhooks from quay.io and Docker hub